Establish a Branch in Canada

 If you need guidance in starting a business in Canada under the form of a branch office, our agents can help you.

-How to register a branch office in Canada
+How to register a branch office in Canada in 2021

 A foreign company starting a business in Canada and choosing the branch office to do that must register this structure with the local authorities in the province it will operate.
 If the parent company wants to operate in several provinces, it needs to register the branch in each Canadian territory.